 Risk acceptance criteria are critical and should be developed, specified and documented.
-The criteria may define multiple thresholds, with a desired target risk level, but allowing also for the accountable manager or, in the case of design organisations, for the head of the design organisation, or delegated persons to accept risks above this level under defined circumstances and conditions.
+The criteria may define multiple thresholds, with a desired target risk level, but allowing also for the accountable manager or delegated person(s) to accept risks above this level under defined circumstances and conditions.